Need to talk? Call 1800 882 436.

 Giving birth - contractions

-During a contraction your uterus tightens in order to dilate (open) your cervix (the neck of your womb) and move your baby downwards during the first stage of labour.
+During a contraction, your uterus tightens in order to dilate (open) your cervix (the neck of your womb).
+Contractions also help move your baby downwards during the first stage of labour.

 Contractions become more frequent and intense as labour progresses.
 You will feel the pain ease between contractions.
-Contractions continue until your cervix dilates to be about 10cm wide, and is wide enough for your baby to be born.
+Contractions continue until your cervix dilates to about 10cm — wide enough for your baby to be born.

 What do contractions feel like?

-Women can experience contractions in different ways.
-Your contractions may feel like cramps in your lower stomach and can start off feeling like period pain.
-You may have dull lower back pain or pain in your inner thigh that you feel down your legs.
+People experience contractions in different ways.
+They can start off feeling like period pain or cramps in your lower abdomen.
+You may experience dull lower back pain that doesn’t go away, or pain in your inner thighs that you feel down your legs.

-At first, your contractions will be short and around 30 minutes apart.
-As your labour advances, your contractions will get stronger and closer together.
+At first, your contractions may be short and up to 30 minutes apart.
+As your labour continues, your contractions will get stronger and closer together.
 Your contractions will eventually last for up to a minute and come every 2 to 3 minutes.

 What are Braxton Hicks contractions?

-Braxton Hicks contractions occur throughout your pregnancy but often you won’t feel them until your second trimester.
-These are contractions that tone the uterus, but don’t open the cervix.
-Braxton Hicks contractions are sometimes known as ‘false labour’, since they can be strong and may feel uncomfortable.
+Braxton Hicks contractions can happen throughout your pregnancy, but you may not notice them until your second trimester.
+These are contractions that help the uterus prepare for labour, but don’t open the cervix.
+Braxton Hicks contractions are sometimes called ‘false labour’.
+This is because they can be strong and may feel uncomfortable, but don’t lead to labour and birth.

-You can tell the difference between Braxton Hicks contractions and ’real labour’ since Braxton Hicks contractions will stop if you change your position or have a warm shower.
-Labour won’t stop if you do these things.
+There are ways to tell the difference between Braxton Hicks contractions and ’real labour’.
+Unlike real labour, Braxton Hicks contractions will stop if you change your position or have a warm shower.
+Real labour won’t stop if you do these things.

 What should I do when contractions start?

-When your contractions begin, you don’t always need to go straight to the hospital.
+When your contractions begin, you don’t always need to go straight to the midwife clinic or hospital.
 If you are comfortable and have had a normal pregnancy, you can stay at home and rest while you are in the early stages of labour.
+If you are having a homebirth, call your midwife to let them know you have started having contractions.

 • your waters break (note the time, colour and amount of fluid)

-• labour has begun and a doctor or midwife has advised you to go to hospital early
+• labour has begun and your doctor or midwife has advised you to go to hospital early

 • you are in labour and have planned a caesarean birth